kristofzerbe/kiko.io/source/_posts/2022/Mastodon-simply-explained.md

 **Mastodon has many such islands and they are connected with bridges.**

 You choose an island, pitch your tents there and - you are not tied to this island.
-On the one hand, you can communicate freely with all the inhabitants of all the other islands, and on the other hand, if you want, you can take down your tents and move to another island (you'll lose a little bit, but not as much as if you wanted to leave).
+On the one hand you can communicate completely freely with all inhabitants of all other islands, on the other hand you can, if you want to, **take down your tents again and move to another island** (you will lose a little bit, but not as much as if you want to leave here [at Twitter]).
 These islands (instances) are of different sizes.
 The biggest ones in Germany are [mastodon.social](https://mastodon.social), [troet.cafe](https://troet.cafe), [mastodon.green](https://mastodon.green) and a few others.
 But there are also tiny islands, I know more than one with a single inhabitant.
 Is he isolated on his island?
 No, because he is connected with all the others via said bridges.

 **Every island has one (or more) chiefs who keep order** (Twitter does too, but we've complained about that a lot).
 These chiefs are often private individuals who run an instance as a hobby, but with the large instances there is usually a team behind it, and some also a small company ([mastodon.social](https://mastodon.social), for example, is run by a limited liability company that was founded by the chief developer of the Mastodon software, [mastodon.green](https://mastodon.green) is, as far as I know, a one-man limited liability company).